codelittinc/node-base-project/tests/integration/README.md

 ## What is a factory?

-Factories work as `Fixtures` for tests, it centralize the `Model` build process and creation, generating fake random data for the necessary properties.
+Factories work as `Fixtures` for tests, they centralize the `Model` build process and creation, generating fake random data for the necessary properties.

-In this project we are using the `factory-bot` dependency which uses a single factory entity, that support different `definitions` for each model, each model will append its definitions to the factory singleton, and set the props builders descriptors.
+All factories should define their model based on the `factory` from `factory-bot` dependency, to set the props builders.

-As an example checkout the `Property.definition`.
+As an example, check out the `Property.definition`.

 ## Folder structure